Applications to the DigiK

 Funding Amount

-Funding can be requested for projects with a total volume of CHF 500,000, CHF 750,000 or CHF 1,000,000.
-If the application is successful, the first two project years are to be financed by funds provided by the University in the amount of CHF 250,000, CHF 375,000 or CHF 500,000, while for the last two project years, financing commitments of the same amount must be available from one or more faculties.
+Funding can be requested for the implementation of projects with a total volume of CHF 500,000, CHF 750,000, or CHF 1,000,000.
+If the application is successful, the first two project years are to be financed with university funds amounting to 250’000 CHF, 375’000 CHF, or 500’000 CHF, while financial commitments of the same amount must be provided by a faculty or several faculties for the last two project years.

 Submission Deadline

-The deadline for submitting applications for funding of projects to be launched in the 1st quarter of 2025, but no later than July 2025, is September 20, 2024, 12 pm (noon).
+The deadline for submitting applications for the funding of projects intended to start in the first quarter of 2026, but no later than July 2026, is September 19, 2025, at 12:00 noon.

 Award Procedure